ydahal1/ydahal1/jokes.md

-1. Why do software developers wear glasses?
-Because they can't C#!
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet!

-2. Why did the programmer quit his job?
-He didn't get arrays!
+2. Why did the hacker bring a ladder to the data center?
+Because they heard the password was "W1nd0w5"!

-3. Why did the hacker break into the bakery?
-He wanted to steal some cookies and crack the encryption.
+3. Why did the developer go broke?
+Because he couldn't find a bug in his code, but the bug found him!

-4. What do you call a group of hackers?
-A code of conduct!
+4. Why did the cybersecurity expert always carry a flashlight?
+Because they liked to enlighten the dark web!

 [
-Tue Jun 27 01:48:03 UTC 2023
+Wed Jun 28 01:47:12 UTC 2023
  ]